Tangerine-Community/Tangerine/documentation/QA_process.md

 3. Now create a group through the editor app in the browser and load up some assessments with `docker exec tangerine-container tangerine push-backup --path /tangerine-server/client/test/packs --url http://user1:password@127.0.0.1:5984/group-g1`.
 Need other specific assessments?
 Follow the steps for [Copying Assessments across TSIs](https://github.com/ICTatRTI/Tangerine-Team/blob/master/copying-assessments-across-TSIs.md).
 4. Alert your QA testers that the server is now ready, make sure to send them credentials of the first user.

+Tip: If you are doing QA on an updated clone of a server, make sure to modify the `settings` document for each group to point to the URL of your new server.

 ## Helpful commands